THOMASELOVE/431-classes-2024/class04/README.md

 - To print RevealJS slides **to pdf**, [follow these instructions](https://quarto.org/docs/presentations/revealjs/presenting.html#print-to-pdf) using Google Chrome as your browser.
 - We attempt to record **most** 431 classes via Zoom and post the recording to Canvas.

+## Ten More Interesting/Fun Facts about Students in this semester's 431 class

+1. I enjoy throwing pottery and visited eleven states this summer.
+2. I have two cats (Bubbles and Buttercup) that I adopted from a lab (they're retired from being research animals.)
+3. I met Chance the Rapper in a bathroom at a Chicago diner.
+4. I am a second degree black belt in ninjistu.
+5. I love reading and collecting books.
+6. I rock climb in my free time, and I am working on getting ready for my lead certification.
+7. I am currently a student pilot working towards a pilots license.
+8. I am currently re-learning how to to play the saxophone after a 10 year hiatus.
+9. I worked at a ski resort growing up and love to snowboard so I'm scared to live in such a flat state.
+10. I play tennis for CWRU and we won the school's first NCAA title in history when I was a sophomore.